Searching complex patterns

 Searching multiple words

-Clicking on the right side of the input fields makes the search wider by adding another word to your search pattern.
+Clicking on the right side of the search matrix makes the search wider by adding another word to your search pattern.

 The followed immediately by drop-down menu lets you choose whether the search should be the immediate next word, 1 word after the immediate next word, or 2 words after the immediate next word.

-You can make your pattern as wide as you need to conduct your search, and every additional input field works exactly like the initial input field for that layer.
+You can make your pattern as wide as you need to conduct your search, and every additional pattern input works exactly like the initial pattern input for that layer.
 Clicking makes your search narrower by removing a word from your search pattern.

 To search for every instance of the word “not” immediately followed by the word “even”: